LUIDA: Large-scale Unified Infrastructure for Digital Assessments based on Commercial Metaverse Platform: Implementation

 \subsubsection{Implementation Template}

 The Implementation Template was created as a Unity project template using CCK.
-The interfaces for key functionalities: configuring ID of questionnaires to be auto-generated (Fig.~\ref{fig:link_questionnaire}.4), state machine progression management (Fig.~\ref{fig:state-transition}B and ~\ref{fig:state-and-object-settings}C), experimental variable manipulation (Fig.~\ref{fig:variable-settings}B), and data recording were implemented in C\# within the Unity editor.
-Configurations established through these interfaces are reflected in CCK and ClusterScript.
-When experiments created with this template are uploaded to LUIDA, the execution of these functions is completely delegated to CCK and ClusterScript.
+Interfaces for key functionalities, including questionnaire ID configuration (Fig.~\ref{fig:link_questionnaire}.4), state machine management (Fig.~\ref{fig:state-transition}B and ~\ref{fig:state-and-object-settings}C), experimental variable manipulation (Fig.~\ref{fig:variable-settings}B), and data collection format specification were developed in C\# within the Unity editor.
+Configurations made through these interfaces are reflected in CCK and ClusterScript, eliminating researchers' need to write C\# code themselves.
+Once uploaded as Experiment Worlds, the execution of these template-based configurations are fully delegated to CCK and ClusterScript.